“Difficult” Clinician-Patient Relationships

 The Institute for Healthcare Communication (IHC) takes responsibility for the content, quality, and scientific integrity of this CME /CE activity.
-IHC is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to sponsor continuing medical education for clinicians.
-This workshop is designated by IHC as a continuing medical education activity meeting the criteria for up to 19.5 hours in Category 1 of the Physician’s Recognition Award of the American Medical Association.
+IHC is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
+The Institute for Healthcare Communication designates the 3.5-day “Difficult” Clinician-Patient Relationships (DCPR) train-the-trainer faculty course for a maximum of 19.5 AMA PRA Category 1 Credits™.

 IHC is accredited by the American Academy of Family Physicians (AAFP) to provide prescribed credit for continuing medical education programs.
 This activity has been reviewed and is acceptable for up 19.5 prescribed credit hours by the American Academy of Family Physicians.

 IHC also maintains a co-provider relationship with the University of Pittsburgh, School of Nursing, accredited by the American Nurses Credentialing Center (ANCC) to provide continuing nursing education (CNE).

 Continuing education (CE) credit may be available to non-physician participants.
 IHC will provide a certificate of completion, which can be submitted to learners’ respective accrediting organizations.
 IHC is pleased to provide any necessary documentation to help learners gain CE credits for completion of this activity.